 Under the creative direction of André Saraiva, L'Officiel Hommes Paris is adventurous, humorous and always eye-catching.
 As well as an awesome cover aged French rocker Johnny Hallyday leaning on an electric blue cabriolet, there is this "Will Power!" cover, which sees comedian Will Ferrell rocking Prada as he fist pumps.

 David Bailey's cover shot of Manolo Blahnik and Anjelica Huston oozes glamour.
 The champagne sunset moment was a rare, rule-breaking full-length cover at the time of Beatrix Miller and Terry Jones at Vogue.

 "Afghan Girl" aka Sharbat Gula, was shot by Steve McCurry, who was taking portraits of Afghan refuge in Pakistan from Soviet occupation.
-Her piercing green eyes matced the background and the garment under her torn, rust coloured shawl.
+Her piercing green eyes matched the background and the garment under her torn, rust colored shawl.

 This cover concept was risky business for OUT, the leading American gay magazine.
-They took on the idea of "the glass closet", where celebrities are "out-but-not-really-out", hiding in plain sight.
+They took on the idea of "the glass closet", where celebrities are "out-but-not-really-out," hiding in plain sight.
 Models holding masks of actress Jodie Foster and newscaster Anderson Cooper suggested they were gay but just hadn't come out publicly.
-It perhaps jolted the pair's conscience, because they have both since come out.
+It perhaps jolted the pair, as they have both come out since.